 Under certain circumstances, children with special health care needs may require specialty care services from out-of-network providers.
 The extent to which such services may be self-referred as a matter of right by a special needs child depends on whether or not the condition that is the basis for the child’s special health care needs is diagnosed before or after the child’s initial enrollment.

 An MCO must assure adequate provider capacity in all geographic areas that it serves.
-The geographic access standard in an urban area is 30 minutes travel or within 10 miles of the enrollee' s home.
-In rural areas, it is 30 minutes travel or within 30 miles of the enrollee' s home.
+The geographic access standard in an urban area is within 10 miles of the enrollee' s home.
+In rural areas, it is within 30 miles of the enrollee' s home.

 There is also a specific regulatory requirement for timely notification of appointments for immunizations and other wellness services.